 As far as Pit Boss customer service is concerned all I can tell you is that my experience was ridiculously awful.
 I called Customer Support to ask a question about grate size and was routed into an automated system.
 Every three minutes the automated system gave me two options to HANG UP the phone.
 After 10 minutes and the third time the system asked me to, I hung up.

 Many people have bought a Pit Boss and enjoy them.
 Heck, Pit Boss even has a few raving fans.
 The Pit Boss pellet grills can turn out good barbecue and are very affordable.

 The thing is, I just can’t recommend a product that costs between $400 and $700 when the manufacturer essentially says that the product won’t last more than a couple of years.

 So if I am going to take a pass on the Pit Boss then why not get a Traeger?
 A lot of folks are introduced to this brand through the infomercials for the Traeger Renegade Elite.
-And while the Elite and other models are fine cookers I am not going to recommend a Traeger for the exact same reason that you are thinking about a Pit Boss.
+And while the Elite and other models like the Tailgater are fine cookers I am not going to recommend a Traeger for the exact same reason that you are thinking about a Pit Boss.

 Traeger’s are, in my opinion, over priced.

 And that brings us to a new player on the market, Z Grills.